Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Enjoy this Vegan Sweet Potato Casserole during the holiday season, or any time of year!
+Enjoy this easy vegan sweet potato casserole during the holiday season or any time of year!
 It is perfectly sweet, filled with plump golden raisins, maple syrup, crunchy pecans, and fall spices.
-Complete your holiday dinner or add it as a side to your supper.
+Complete your holiday dinner or add it as a side dish to any meal!

 healthy easy vegan sweet potato casserole recipe in a white baking dish